PlaidCloud/website/content/en/docs/tasks/run-application/configure-pdb.md

 ## Identify an Application to Protect

-The most common use case when you want to protect an application specified by one of the built-in Kubernetes controllers:
+The most common use case when you want to protect an application specified by one of the built-in PlaidCloud controllers:

 - Deployment
 - ReplicationController